ga-curriculum/express-api-hoot-back-end/create-comment/README.md

 ```

 ## Test the route in Postman

+Now that we have finished the route let's test it with Postman.
+We'll do this by sending a `POST` request to `/hoots/:hootId/comments`.

 Create a new request called **Create Comment** and set the request type to `POST`.